Abnormally Slow Heartbeat (Bradycardia)

 What is bradycardia?

-Bradycardia is a condition in which the heart beats too slowly – usually less than 60 beats per minute.
-As a result, your body does not get enough oxygen and nutrients to function properly.
+Bradycardia means that the heart beats too slowly, usually less than 60 beats per minute.
+As a result, your body doesn’t get enough oxygen and nutrients.